This soft, scrumptiously squishy DIY pom pom rug takes very few skills to create and is a great way to use up a bunch of scrap yarn!

 For your pom pom making convenience, this post contains affiliate links at no extra cost to you.
 Thanks for supporting free tutorials and patterns on M&DC!

 • yarn (Try to use different textures and thicknesses to add more variety to your rug, especially if your color scheme is fairly monochromatic like mine.
-Try this one, or this one or this one.)
+Check out this guide if you need help choosing rug colors.)

 • rug pad